What types of insurance do you need when starting a cleaning business?

 Janitorial bond: Proof of your cleaning business's trustworthiness

-Janitorial bonds (aka surety bonds) show prospective clients that you have an insurance company vouching for your work.
+Janitorial bonds (a type of surety bonds) show prospective clients that you have an insurance company vouching for your work.
 When a client sees the word "bonded" on your website or marketing material, they know that if your employee steals or breaks something, your bond provider can cover the replacement costs.
-To learn more about the benefits of being bonded, read "Should I get a surety bond?"
+To learn more about the benefits of being bonded, read "What to know about cleaning business licenses and bonds"

 Compare quotes from trusted carriers with Insureon